A reminiscence from earlier days-

 A bar band in Pocatello in the early 70's didn't have to worry about much besides keeping the tempo upbeat, once the people started to dance.
 If you tried to play a slow ballad at the wrong moment during the evening, the people could get ugly in a real hurry.
 One night, early in the evening when the people had all left their tables and were just starting to get sweaty and rowdy, I decided that I was in the mood to play a slow number that we had just learned.
 My bandmates assured me that this was the wrong time for it; we needed to play another dance number, but for some stupid reason I insisted.
 About half a minute into the song as I was crooning, the people were standing and glaring at us with increasing hostility.
 We cut that nonsense very short and went back to what they wanted; boogie-tempo.
 Kevin gave me a significant look.
 I was learning who was making who dance, here.

-There were some hard cases that would hang at our house, when we weren't away on the road.
+There were some hard cases that would hang at our house.
 There was one guy that we called Klauser, who looked like he shouldn't still be breathing.
-He was a generous fellow, and would always offer to share whatever he had going, for instance the case of morphine ampoules he had just lifted from a hospital.
-I was a little too straight at the time to fully appreciate this sort of generosity, but the other guys didn't mind it.
+He was a generous fellow, and would always offer to share whatever he had going, for instance the case of morphine ampoules he had just stolen from a hospital.
+I was a little too straight to appreciate this sort of generosity, but the other guys didn't mind it.
 One night I bought a mess of beets, turnips, spinach, celery, potatoes, and I cooked a huge pot of vegetable soup.
 Klauser gratefully accepted his steaming bowl of broth and vegetables, with a kind of awe and reverence.
-I don't think he had seen something like that since he had been a child, if even then.
+I don't think he had seen something like that since he had been a child.

 My friends and I didn't pay to get in to the concert; we just walked in during the long set of encores.
-And it has to be admitted that we had all had a few drinks ourselves that night.
-For my part, I stood transfixed by the sight of beautiful Christy McVie, consummate musician and singer, live right in front of me.
+And I have to admit that we had all had a few drinks ourselves that night.
+For my part, I stood transfixed by the sight of beautiful Christy McVie, live right in front of me.
 As they were taking their bows after the last song, I just started walking towards her, as the crowd was dispersing.
 I was only half-conscious of climbing over a barricade as I moved forward towards the stage.
 I only had eyes for her; I wanted to speak to her, touch her hand.

 As I dream-walked toward the stage, I suddenly felt myself become airborne.
 Literally.
 I was up in the air and moving sideways, my legs paddling the void like a turtle's when you pick it up by the shell.
-It was a very curious sensation.
-A giant security guard had come up behind me and lifted me as you would a child, and set me back down on the other side of the barricade with my legs still moving.
-So I just kept them moving in the direction he put me down, towards my laughing friends hooting and shouting at me.
+A giant security guard had come up behind me and lifted me up, and set me back down on the other side of the barricade with my legs still moving.
+So I just kept them moving in the direction he had put me, towards my laughing friends hooting and shouting at me.
 Christy never even glanced my way.

-So the boys and I lived at our house, and we rocked the little bars in town for three or six weeks, and then we traveled on our circuit, through great expanses of panoramic mountain scenery to different towns, to rock the little bars in those places.
+So the boys and I lived at our house, and we rocked the little bars in town for three or six weeks at a stretch, before moving to a different town on our circuit, driving through great expanses of panoramic mountain scenery to get to the different towns we played in.

 In two years of driving around Idaho, I did see some interesting things.
 Our bass